Five new green bridges for Brisbane

 Initial planning is now underway to help plan and deliver these exciting projects.

-This is Brisbetter.
-We're making the Brisbane of tomorrow even better than the Brisbane of today.
+Have your say to help make the Brisbane of tomorrow even better than the Brisbane of today.

 The Green Bridges for Brisbane video provides information about the program and about each of the five proposed bridge locations.